Rgulati4657/freyhacks/README.md

 # freyhacks
-this content is all bout a website project
+this content is all about a website project